Drachten: Art project "Water is Life"

 In April 2007, artist Henk Hofstra painted a road in Drachten blue with white lettering and traffic markings.
 The road is called Moleneind.
 The lettering spells "Water is Leven" (Water is Life), meant to symbolize a prior waterway that was paved over.

-The part of this water that was situated in the centre of Drachten, was closed in the sixties of the last century, in order to stimulate the local economy and give space to the increased road traffic.
+The part of this water that was situated in the centre of Drachten was closed in the 1960s, in order to stimulate the local economy and give space to the increased road traffic.
 Now the centre of the town was no longer reachable by boat.

 In 1996 the first plans were made to recreate the water way into the heart of the town so water tourists will come back to Drachten and visit the centre by boat; it is called the "Drachtstervaart" project.
 The reconstruction of the area started in 2001 and was supposed to last until 2011.
-Due to the economical crisis, the construction was stopped for about two years.
+Due to the economic crisis, the construction was stopped for about two years.

 The construction on the water way continued in 2013, and it has since been completed.

 Infrastructure

 Drachten is not served by the Dutch railway system but it is situated next to the A7 motorway.
 Its extensive bus system connects it to Leeuwarden, Groningen, Heerenveen, and other centres.
+Around the 1980s zuiderdwarsvaart 78 was used as a church.